 In addition, a copy of the illustrated overview of the standard is provided in appendix J, copies can be made and handed out at the training session or transparencies can be made and projected by an overhead projector.

-() will conduct training and prepare a record and certify that the employee training has been accomplished.
-The certification will be made on Appendix H (Training Record). () will conduct retraining when there is:
+(Name or title of authorized management official) will conduct training and prepare a record and certify that the employee training has been accomplished.
+The certification will be made on Appendix H (Training Record).
+(Name or title of authorized management official) will conduct retraining when there is:

 (a) A change in their job assignments,